mbourgey/CBW_HTseq_module4/solutions/_vcf3.md

 grep -v "^#" variants/NA12878.rmdup.realign.hc.vcf | wc -l
 ```

-We have 404 in the realigned vcf
+We have 404 variants in the realigned vcf.